MicrosoftDocs/sql-docs/azure-sql/database-watcher-overview.md

 >
 > When configuring watcher access to a SQL target, always [create a dedicated login using provided scripts](database-watcher-manage.md#grant-access-to-sql-targets-with-t-sql-scripts).
 Do not add the watcher login or user to any SQL roles or grant any SQL permissions other than the ones listed in the table.

-If you [deny](/sql/t-sql/statements/deny-transact-sql) required permissions to the database watcher login, or to the `public` database role in any database, database watcher will not collect monitoring data.
+If you [deny](/sql/t-sql/statements/deny-transact-sql) required permissions to the database watcher login or user, or to the `public` database role in any database, database watcher will not collect monitoring data.
 Depending on which permissions are denied, this might affect some or all datasets.

+Conversely, if you grant unnecessary permissions to the database watcher login or user directly or indirectly, for example by granting permissions to the `public` database role or to another role that contains the database watcher login or user, database watcher will not collect monitoring data.

 ## Limitations